AppliedBioinformatics/runBNG/Manual.md

   <pre>
    1) Using 'linuxbrew'

-    Users may follow the introduction from http://linuxbrew.sh to install 'linuxbrew' on their system.
+    Users may follow the introduction from http://linuxbrew.sh to install 'linuxbrew' in their system.
     After setting 'linuxbrew' to $PATH, users are able to use 'brew' to install all needed dependencies.
     For example: brew install bash; brew install python; brew install perl@5.14; brew install gcc; and brew install glibc.